 VIII.
 Background Check Report Review.

-A. USAV/RVA Background Checks.
+A. Automatic Disqualifiers for Participation in USAV Sanctioned Events and/or Activities.
 Any USAV/RVA background check that results in a report of a disposition or resolution of a criminal proceedings, other than an adjudication of not guilty,8 for any of the below criminal offenses, will be subject to USAV/RVA policies and procedures to determine the individual’s level of access and involvement:

 2. Any misdemeanor involving: